Kartoffel0/Kindle2Anki/README.md

 ## Note that:
 - This script will only create cards for japanese words
-- This script will not generate duplicate cards
+- This script will not generate any duplicate cards
-- The cards are generated automatically, flaws are expected (~~even more with kindle's shitty text parser~~)
+- The cards are generated automatically, flaws are expected ~~even more with kindle's shitty text parser~~
 - This script will only try to create a card for a specific word once, if you delete a faulty card it will not be created again on the next run.
 As you run the script more times the amount of faulty cards is expected to diminish
 - The indicated number of new cards is somewhat off most of the time, it is only a visual indicator and don't actually affect the number of cards generated